sat2014/ReactReduxStore/README.md

 # ReactReduxStore
 React Redex store samples

-It shows how to create a Redux strore, connect a store to react component, adding middleware like Thunk, accessing data from JSON API using Thunk, etc.
+It shows how to create a Redux strore, connect a store to react component, defining actions, dispatching actions, using middleware like Thunk, using Redux developer tools, accessing data from JSON API using Thunk, etc.